adferrand/rsbtbackup/README.md

-Rsynbtrfs is a simple python tool for incremental backups using rsync and taking advantage of the incremental snapshot capability of a btrfs subvolume.
+RsbtBackup is a simple python tool for incremental backups using rsync and taking advantage of the incremental snapshot capability of a btrfs subvolume.

 This tool is inspired from the shell script developped by oxplot : https://github.com/oxplot/rsyncbtrfs.